ethmth/lily/README.md

 Currently, the programming language implementation can be found in the `src/` directory, and examples can be found in the `test/` directory.

+## Todo by 04/14

+Things that need done for the parser:

+- For Loops - Michaela
+- Try statements - Tani
+- Lists/List declarations - Chima
+- Elifs and Ifs without Else statements - Michaela
+- Fix declarations to be possible without assignment?
+Include assignment in declaration - Ethan
+- Update pretty print functions in ast.ml to use LILY syntax - Ethan
+- Parse functional operators - Jay

 ## Team Members